Generic selectors

 Before stating that “Hopefully, other cities and towns can follow suit in supporting their women’s teams.”

-While work is yet to start on the project, it hopefully won't be long until the club decide on a location for the new stadium and construction can begin.
+While work on the project has yet to start, it hopefully won't be long before the club decides on a location for the new stadium and construction can begin.

 Freelance football writer with experience writing for multiple digital platforms, such as GIVEMESPORT.
 Recently graduated from Portsmouth University with a media studies degree - completing a dissertation on the evolution of sports journalism in the process.
 He has a love for Arsenal Football Club and a passion for football as a whole.